alanf/SimpleTodo/README.md

 My reactions to Android are contrasted below with my experience writing iOS apps using Xcode:

-IDE:
+*IDE:*

-Android Studio is an IDE based on IntelliJ IDEA, and far more sophisticated than Xcode when in terms of refactoring and language support, as well as project organization, stability and debug tooling.
-Xcode is a long-standing source of complaints from iOS engineers, and time spent in IntelliJ-based editors highlights how much room for improvement Xcode has.
+Android Studio is an IDE based on IntelliJ IDEA, which is more sophisticated/modern than Xcode when in terms of refactoring and language support, as well as project organization, stability and debug tooling.
+Time spent in IntelliJ-based editors highlights how much room for improvement Xcode has.

-Layout:
+*Layout:*

 The layout editor is one area where IntelliJ does not necessarily outshine Xcode (and InterfaceBuilder).
-The XML editing is fine because the autocomplete works well, but Interface Builder appears more powerful and intuitive, and does not require as much programmatic setup when it comes to setting up constraints, viewing the screen in other screen sizes, and managing relationships between views and their outlets, plus `@IBDesignable` support is nice.
+The XML editing is fine because the autocomplete works well, but Interface Builder appears more powerful and intuitive, and does not require as much programmatic configuration for constraints, viewing screens in other dimensions, and managing relationships between views and their outlets, plus `@IBDesignable` support is nice.

-`Activity`s:
+*`Activity`s:*

 I strongly prefer the flexibility of `UIViewControllers` on iOS to `Activity`s.
-Android seems to reinforce the "Massive View Controller" anti-pattern with weighty `Activity`s that breath life into other `Activity`s.
-In iOS, I would separate these responsibilities into `Coordinator` and `View Controller` objects so that view controllers would not push other view controllers.
-That does not seem as feasible in Android because `Activity`s are wedded to `Layout`s, although they also are expected to host application business logic.
+Android reinforces the "Massive View Controller" anti-pattern with weighty, overly-responsible `Activity`s that breath life into other `Activity`s.
+In iOS, I would separate these responsibilities into `Coordinator` and `View Controller` objects so that view controllers would not need to setup and push other view controllers.
+That does not appear as feasible in Android because `Activity`s are wedded to `Layout`s, and `Activity`s are also expected to host application business logic.
 Because it's not possible to get a reference to an `Activity` object, it reduces the potential ways in which they can be used or managed, and pushes too much responsibility into a single object.

 I've written a bit about app architecture, more thoughts are [here](https://medium.com/square-corner-blog/ziggurat-ios-app-architecture-b54b3f7132f0).

-Dependency Management:
+*Dependency Management:*

-Support for external dependencies through Gradle is nice, and something I'll miss when writing iOS code.
+Support for external dependencies through Gradle is nice, and something I'll miss when writing iOS code (no need to integrate Cocoapods or Carthage).

-Programming Language:
+*Programming Language:*

 Java is a perfectly fine strongly-typed language.
 I do enjoy writing Swift, which is less verbose and has nice support for enums and pattern matching, as well as other modern conveniences.
 I would be interested in learning/writing Kotlin, which I've heard is similar to Swift, plus has excellent IDE support.